Matrix weighted Poincar\'e inequalities and applications to degenerate elliptic systems: Basic regularity results

-We will first prove the following Caccioppoli inequality, which is a matrically degenerate version of the Caccioppoli inequality proved in the very recent paper \cite{FBT} for uniformly elliptic $p$-Laplacian systems.
+To prove Theorem \ref{FBTThm} we will first need to prove the following Caccioppoli inequality, which is a matrically degenerate version of the Caccioppoli inequality proved in the very recent paper \cite{FBT} for uniformly elliptic $p$-Laplacian systems.
 Note that again for this Caccioppoli inequality we do not require that $W$ is a matrix A${}_p$ weight.